-Photographer Marine Fonteyne has been behind the camera for 17 years.
-She recently turned her lens toward fine art photography after a successful career as a professional fashion, luxury wedding, and high-end portrait photographer with an international clientele.
+Photographer Marine Fonteyne has been behind the camera for 20 years.
+6 years ago, she turned her lens toward fine art photography, after a successful career in a variety of fields: professional fashion, luxury wedding, and high-end portrait photographer with an international clientele.
 Her fine art photography now brings her unique dream-like vision to a wider audience.

 Artist Statement :